 never touch a child/teen in any manner that may be construed as sexually suggestive

 never touch a child’s/teen private parts (with the exception of diaper or bathroom procedures)

 SSBC wants discipline to be individualized and consistent for each child, appropriate to the child’s level of understanding; and directed toward teaching the child acceptable behavior and self-control.
-Volunteers and staff may only use positive methods of discipline and guidance, which include at least the following:
+Leaders and staff may only use positive methods of discipline and guidance, which include at least the following: